An Overview of Cubist

 Explicitly-defined attributes

 The name of each explicitly-defined attribute is followed by a colon `:' and a description of the values taken by the attribute.
-The attribute name is arbitrary, except that each attribute must have a distinct name, and case weight is reserved for setting weights for individual cases.
+The attribute name is arbitrary, except that each attribute must have a distinct name, and the name case weight is reserved for setting weights for individual cases.
 There are eight possibilities:

 continuous